realm/SwiftLint/README.md

 directory.
 For example, this will occur in Xcode projects where the target's Swift files are not located within the project directory.

-To maximize compatibility with the plugin, try to avoid project structures that require the use of the `--config` option.
+To maximize compatibility with the plugin, avoid project structures that require the use of the `--config` option.

 #### Unexpected Project Structures